Planning fallacy

 The planning fallacy is a phenomenon in which predictions about how much time will be needed to complete a future task display an optimism bias and underestimate the time needed.
 This phenomenon sometimes occurs regardless of the individual's knowledge that past tasks of a similar nature have taken longer to complete than generally planned.
-The bias affects predictions only about one's own tasks.
-On the other hand, when outside observers predict task completion times, they tend to exhibit a pessimistic bias, overestimating the time needed.
-The planning fallacy involves estimates of task completion times more optimistic than those encountered in similar projects in the past.
+The bias affects predictions only about one's own tasks; when outside observers predict task completion times, they tend to exhibit a pessimistic bias, overestimating the time needed.
+The planning fallacy involves estimates of task completion time that are more optimistic than the time it took for similar projects in the past.